RS232 Firmware Compilation

 Notes

-- Network: Ensure the host machine (Raspberry Pi, etc.) is connected to the network.
+- Network: Ensure the host (Raspberry Pi, etc.) is connected to the internet.

-- Login Method: Must use SSH to log in via the network; disable serial port.
+- Login Method: Must log in via SSH over the network; serial port access is disabled.

 - Input Method: Keep the keyboard in English half-width mode.